jinxdash/prettier-plugin-rust/README.md

 ### npm

-The plugin is published on npm as `prettier-plugin-rust` and can be used like any other prettier plugin.
+The plugin is published on npm as `prettier-plugin-rust` and can be used like any other prettier plugin in the CLI.

 ```
 npm install --save-dev prettier-plugin-rust